 The route: Harare (capital city) to Lake Kariba.
 Distance: 376km.
 The mammoth undertaking was done over 4 nights and 5 days running predominantly at night to avoid the heat of the day.

 Clyde's love of running has never waned and since starting Africa Marathons he has vowed to get back into training.
-We will see!!!
+We're waiting in anticipation!!!